james-aviani/markdown-api/src/api_documentation/bulk_ringpool_api.md

 Request Body
 ------------

-The JSON POST body of the request has a top level key "request" which maps to an array of hashes, where each hash contains a RingPool API URL.
+The JSON POST body of the request has a top level key \"request\" which maps to an array of hashes, where each hash contains a RingPool API URL.
 The array must contain at least one entry.
 The requests follow a similar format to the RingPool API, which can be found here.

-Each hash in the array must contain a key/value pair with a key of "api\_suffix".
-The value must be the suffix of the RingPool API URL after /api/&lt;date&gt;.
+Each hash in the array must contain a key/value pair with a key of
+\"api\_suffix\".
+The value must be the suffix of the RingPool API URL after /api/\<date\>.

 At least one RingPool parameter must be present in each allocation request, even if the value is an empty string.

-Each element may also include a key/value pair with a key of "request\_id".
+Each element may also include a key/value pair with a key of
+\"request\_id\".
 If provided, it is echoed in the response for context.
 This parameter is optional and does not have to be unique across the hashes.